 “The will has a good blossoming in men;

 the sound plums into rotten, empty skins.

 For innocence and trust are to be found

 even before a full beard cloaks the cheeks.”

 The Paradiso is a politically as well as religiously didactic poem.
 Dante does envision a political solution to the corruptions of earth.
 Beatrice continues: “‘on earth no king holds sway; / therefore, the family of humans strays.'”
-Dante deplored the political conditions obtaining in Europe around the turn of the fourteenth century.
-He believed that the church had corrupted into a worldly and temporal power, even as the rightful temporal power—the secular emperors—were weak.
+Dante deplored the political conditions obtaining in Europe around the turn of the 14th century.
+He believed that the church had been corrupted into a worldly and temporal power, even as the rightful temporal power—the secular emperors—were weak.
 Division is again the solution: let the church tend the spirit and the state discipline the body.
 Charles Martel complains to Dante: